surgicalcoder/Tether/README.md

 ## Additional Plugins

-By default, depending on how you built this, you will just get the basic SD compatible plugin, if you want some deeper system stats, build **Tether.CoreSlices**, create a **plugin** folder, and put the dll in there.
+By default, depending on how you built this, you will just get the basic SD compatible plugin, if you want some deeper system stats, build **Tether.CoreSlices**, create a **plugins** folder, and put the dll in there.

 We have essentially the same interface as Server Density's windows agent.

+## Self updating Plugins!

+A new feature of Tether 0.0.8 is automatically checking for updates to plugins, every 5 mins, from a URL you specify in the configuration file like so:

+      "PluginManifestLocation": "~/PluginManifest.json"

+This will go and check that file location.
+There are 3 ways to specify a path - an absolute local path, a relative path, and a URL.

+Every 5 minutes, Tether will check the plugins loaded, against the plugin manifest file - it will perform a regex match against the name (so you can have one manifest file targetting many machines!), then automatically download and extract the file, and restart itself.

+## Version History

+* [0.0.8] Introduction of self updating plugin framework
+* [0.0.8] Removal of some unused settings i.e. MongoDB for Windows.

 ## Build
 Builds are being run, thanks to AppVeyor!